rajatgirotra/study/cpp/CPP_NEW/RValueReferences/9_README.txt

 }

 which is exactly what we want for an rvalue.
-So the main purpose of std::forward<> is to preserve the context: wheather the function recieves an lvalue of rvalue.
+So the main purpose of std::forward<> is to preserve the context: wheather the function receives an lvalue of rvalue.

 If you really see carefully, we don't need the remove_reference<> at all.
 Because in both cases, the argument to std::forward evaluates to an lvalue.
 You can substitute remove_reference<> with just S& and see that still both the cases work fine.